-Management's discussion and analysis of specific assets, liabilities, net position, revenues, and expenses follows this general discussion.
+Management's discussion and analysis of specific assets, liabilities, deferred outflows and inflows of resources, net position, revenues, and expenses follows this general discussion.
 For the most part, this analysis will utilize condensed portions of the basic financial statements with appropriate comments on specific items.